DavesCodeMusings/container-central/README.md

 I'm running a single Raspberry Pi in my home.
 I trust my users.
 I have no need for any enterprise features.
 I just want simple.
 Like most open source developers, I had an itch and I scratched it.
 This is the byproduct.

 ## How can I use it?
-There is a Docker image at: https://hub.docker.com/r/davescodemusings/container-central and instructions on how to deploy it.
+There is a [Docker image](https://hub.docker.com/r/davescodemusings/container-central) with instructions on how to deploy it.
 This is probably the easiest method.

 You can also install node.js on your Pi and run it that way.
 Start it up using the command `./central.js` to try it out, or use `start.sh` to run it long term as a background process.